johnlpage/MongoSyphon/README.md

 ### Nature

 MongoSyphon is driven from JSON format configuration files.
-Early protypes used YAML configuration files however this resulted in embedding JSON in YAML and was ultimately less readable.
-This also lends itself to storing the ETL configurations inside MongoDB itself is desired.
+Early prototypes used YAML configuration files however this resulted in embedding JSON in YAML and was ultimately less readable.
+This also lends itself to storing the ETL configurations inside MongoDB itself if desired.

 Each configuraton file defines a complete ETL process.
 At this time that is either an insert, update or upsert into a single MongoDB collection with documents generated from one or more relational tables.

-In future parallel generation of codepentand records into multiple collections to generate more 'relational' data in MongoDB may also be supported.
+In future parallel generation of codepentant records into multiple collections to generate more 'relational' data in MongoDB may also be supported.

 ###Config Format

 #### Connection Details
-Each config file minimally includes, as top level elements the connection details for the RDBMS and for MongoDB.
-Connection to the RDBMS is via JDBC and s suitable JDBC Driver must be in your classpath.
+Each config file minimally includes, as top level elements, the connection details for the RDBMS and for MongoDB.
+Connection to the RDBMS is via JDBC and a suitable JDBC Driver must be in your classpath.
 JDBC drivers for MySQL and Prostgres are included in the JAR and the Maven build file.

 The connection part of a config looks like this: